 By focusing on the discovery and analysis of SVs—a widespread form of genomic variation observed across common and Mendelian diseases—we expect to greatly enhance the ability of the TOPMed program to connect genetic variation to phenotypes of heart, lung, blood and sleep disorders.
 We anticipate that our analyses of TOPMed data sets, along with the analytical tools that we will make available for use in a collaborative, cloud-based environment, will be critical for maximizing the utility of the data and extracting meaningful biological insights.

 Scientists participating in the JAX CSVA are leaders in SV discovery and analysis.
 The three PIs, Charles Lee, Ph.D., Mark Gerstein, Ph.D. and Li Ding, Ph.D., have a history of productive scientific collaboration and bring complementary experience in SV detection (Lee), functional interpretation (Gerstein) and large-scale data analysis (all), particularly association analysis (all).
-Each also brings significant experience in leading (1000GP SV group; Lee) and participating in (1000GP, Lee/Gerstein/Ding; ENCODE, Gerstein; ICGC, Gerstein/Ding) large-scale sequencing consortia.
+Each also brings significant experience in leading (1000GP SV group, Lee; modENCODE AWG, Gerstein; ENCODE networks group, Gerstein; PsychENCODE AWG, Gerstein; exRNA AWG, Gerstein) and participating in (1000GP, Lee/Gerstein/Ding; ENCODE, Gerstein; ICGC, Gerstein/Ding; KBase, Gerstein; GSP (Genome Sequencing Program), Gerstein) large-scale sequencing consortia.
 Under Dr. Lee’s leadership, the 1000GP SV project identified SV events in ~2,500 healthy genomes and helped define the methodologies for identifying and characterizing SVs from “lower depth” (~4X) whole genome sequencing (WGS) datasets.

 The proposed program will be supported by an extensive computational infrastructure at The Jackson Laboratory for Genomic Medicine, the site for the proposed JAX CSVA.
 Generous institutional commitments (see letter from Dr. Liu) towards development of the JAX SV Cloud will furnish the data storage and computational power needed for the formidable requirements of the project and will provide an environment for testing the cloud-readiness of the software pipelines that we will provide to the TOPMed program.
 The JAX CSVA will further benefit from the information technology, computational, bioinformatics, and software expertise resident at JAX.